Metrorail Western Cape

 Metrorail Western Cape is a network of commuter and suburban rail services in the City of Cape Town Metropolitan Municipality (metropolitan area of Cape Town) and in the surrounding towns of Malmesbury, Paarl, Stellenbosch and Wellington in the Western Cape province of South Africa.

 It is operated by Metrorail, which operates commuter rail services in the major cities of South Africa.
-The network is fairly comprehensive, however, some key areas have no service, notably the Atlantic Seaboard, Western Seaboard and Durbanville.
+The network is fairly comprehensive, however, some key areas have no service; notably the Atlantic Seaboard, Western Beach area, and Durbanville.

 There are 85 operational trainsets, made up of 1094 coaches.
 There are 671 scheduled trains per weekday, operating over 460 km of the track to 122 stations and 4 halts.
 In 2018 there were around 500,000 daily users of the service.
 The services are divided into three areas, each of which has various branches.

 All services either commence or terminate at the main Cape Town station in the centre of the city, which has 24 platforms.
 All services are by electric multiple units, aside from the daily train to Malmesbury which is on a non-electrified line.